Find out how we create value for society and the economy in South Africa.

 Today, we have a strong presence in the coal and ferroalloys sectors, with operations spanning three provinces.

 We are a major contributor to South Africa.
-In 2017 we paid taxes and royalties of USD233.9 million, and we have about 27,000 employees and contractors across the country.
-2018 data will be released in June 2019.
+In 2018, we paid taxes, royalties and other payments to government of USD288.2 million, and we have about 27,000 employees and contractors across the country.

 Safety is our top priority.
 In South Africa as elsewhere, we continuously evaluate how we can make improvements as individuals, as a company and in our working capacities, so that our people will return home safely.